 Basis of Presentation - The basic financial statements include certain prior-year summarized information in total but not at the level of detail required for a presentation in accordance with generally accepted accounting principles.
-In addition, the prior year summarized information does not include the effects of GASB Statements No. 68 and 71 and thus are not comparative to the current year amounts.
-Accordingly, such information should be read in conjunction with the Port Authority's financial statements for the year ended September 30, 2014, from which the summarized information was derived.

 Measurement Focus and Basis of Accounting - The Port Authority's financial statements are presented in accordance with accounting principles generally accepted in the United States of America ("GAAP").
 The operations of the Port Authority are recorded in a proprietary fund.
 Proprietary funds are used to account for activities that are similar to those often found in the private sector.
 The measurement focus is on the determination of net income and capital maintenance.
 All Port Authority financial transactions are grouped in one major fund type, the Enterprise Fund.
 Enterprise funds are used to account for operations that are financed primarily through user charges, or where the governing body has concluded that the determination of net income is appropriate.